smerdov/CS_GO_Sensors_Data_Analysis/README.md

-This repository contains code for analysis of data collected from several sensors, including smart chair, EMG, GSR, eye tracker, heart rate monitor, mouse, keyboard, environmental data, etc.
+This repository contains code for analysis of data collected from several sensors, including a smart chair, EMG, GSR, eye tracker, heart rate monitor, mouse, keyboard, environmental data, etc.

 Sensor data represent activity of participants playing Counter-Strike: Global Offensive for about 30 minutes each.